Brachyplatystoma filamentosum

-Brachyplatystoma filamentosum, commonly called piraíba, kumakuma, valentón or laulau, and Goliath Catfish is a species of catfish in the family Pimelodidae which is native to the Amazon and Orinoco River basins, rivers of the Guianas and North-eastern Brazil.
+Brachyplatystoma filamentosum, commonly called piraíba, kumakuma, valentón or laulau, and goliath catfish is a species of catfish in the family Pimelodidae which is native to the Amazon and Orinoco River basins, rivers of the Guianas and North-eastern Brazil.
 It is an important predator in its ecosystem, and in turn is a food fish.

 Description

 The name "piraíba" is used by locals to define B. filamentosum specimens larger than 1.6 m (50 kg), while the term "filhote" is used for smaller individuals.

-The piraíba reaches up to 3.6 m in length and 200 kg in weight, though most individuals do not reach these dimensions, more commonly being 120 cm.
-Juveniles exhibit dark body spots or blotches.